Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 It concurrently waits on all provided operations and returns the first one to complete.

-The function returns a tuple depending on the type of operation that finshed first:
+The function returns a tuple depending on the type of operation that finished first:

 - For  `pull` operation, it returns (**channel, value**).
 - For `push` operation, it returns (**channel, None**).